Tickets for Museum Het Schip

 This social housing complex nicknamed The Ship was originally designed by architect Michel de Klerk.
 Once a primary school, it remains one of the most famous and iconic buildings of the Amsterdam School - and is just as educational.

-Browse the permanent exhibition Amsterdam School: Materialised Ideals, which showcases the architecture and decorative art so pivotal in the movement.
+Browse the permanent exhibition Amsterdam School, Constructed Ideals, which showcases the architecture and decorative art so pivotal in the movement.

 See a number of temporary exhibitions and take a free tour through a replica of a slum dwelling and the former post office, complete with original interior.
 Consider yourself 'schooled'.